Science News Roundup: Scientists investigate thousands of dead Antarctic penguins for bird flu; White House directs NASA to create time standard for the moon and more | Science-Environment

 Science News Roundup: Scientists investigate thousands of dead Antarctic penguins for bird flu; White House directs NASA to create time standard for the moon and more

 That's what researchers are seeking to find out after a scientific expedition last month found at least 532 dead Adelie penguins, with thousands more thought to have died, according to a statement from Federation University Australia.
-White House directs NASA to create time standard for the moon The White House on Tuesday directed NASA to establish a unified standard of time for the moon and other celestial bodies, as the United States aims to set international norms in space amid a growing lunar race among nations and private companies.
+Explainer-Total solar eclipse 2024: When is it and what to expect?
+The moon will blot out the sun for millions of people in North America along a path crossing from Mexico into the United States and then Canada in a total solar eclipse occurring on Monday April 8.

 Following is a summary of current science news briefs.